U.S. judge rejects Hawaii's bid to exempt grandparents from Trump travel ban

 Watson said in Thursday's ruling he "declines to usurp the prerogative of the Supreme Court to interpret its own order."

-A spokesman for the Hawaii attorney general office said they would refile the request to the Supreme Court.
-Representatives for the Department of Justice could not be reached immediately for comment.
+The Justice Department said in a statement it was pleased with the ruling.

+"We are confident that the U.S. Supreme Court will again vindicate the president and his constitutional duty to protect the national security of the United States," it said.

-The government said after the Supreme Court ruling last month that a "bona fide relationship" meant close family members only, such as parents, spouses, fiancés, siblings and children.
+The government said after last month's Supreme Court ruling that a "bona fide relationship" meant close family members only, such as parents, spouses, fiancés, siblings and children.

 Grandparents, grandchildren, aunts, uncles, nieces, nephews and cousins from Iran, Libya, Somalia, Sudan, Syria and Yemen would still be banned.